S-Spektrum-M/Stocks/README.md

     - Next trading hour
   - Long term: Exponential
     - Next trading day
-- If the query has already been served within the last minute then it is loaded from a redis db to increase speed and decrease compute time
+- If the query has already served itself within the last minute, then it is loaded from a Redis database to increase speed and decrease compute time
 - The query is then served through Flask